-6.1 Regulations transposing the public procurement directive have been laid in the Scottish Parliament and will take effect on 18 April 2016.
+6.1 Regulations transposing the public procurement directive have been laid in the Scottish Parliament and have been in place since 18 April 2016.
 These regulations flow from the new EU directives on procurement and the Procurement Reform Act (Scotland) 2014.
-An early summary of the new regulations was included in the previous procurement update.
-In light of the changes to the Procurement Regulations, proposed changes to The Contract Standing Orders are being progressed via the relevant committees for approval.
-Member briefings and training are being held to ensure Members are aware of the changes and the impact on our procurement policies.
+Member briefings and training have been held to ensure Members are aware of the changes and the impact on our procurement policies with further sessions planned later in the calendar year.